-We have audited the accompanying consolidated balance sheets of Jushi Holdings Inc. (the "Company") as of December 31, 2022 and 2021, the related consolidated statements of operations and comprehensive income (loss), changes in equity, and cash flows for each of the years in the three year period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021 and the results of its operations and its cash flows for each of the years in the three year period ended December 31, 2022 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Jushi Holdings Inc. (the "Company") as of December 31, 2023, the related consolidated statements of operations and comprehensive income (loss), changes in equity (deficit), and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.